 How and Where to Park your RV

 If you are storing an RV at home, you’ll need to consider how to park it.
 Does your garage or driveway sit at an angle?
 This can be problematic, as there’s a matter of weight distribution, possibly damaging the axles and other interior and exterior components.
 Plus, this can be significantly damaging to your RV refrigerator, and you’ll also have to use wheel blocks to prevent the RV from rolling down the driveway.
-Avoid hills, angles, and slopes as much as possible.
+Avoid hills, angles, and slopes whenever possible.

 When parking, you have to watch your home’s roofline to avoid clipping it and steer clear of trees and foliage.
 Clean up trees and foliage before attempting to store your RV.
 Keep in mind that you must also park so that your neighbors can look beyond your RV.
 If it’s obstructing their view while driving or walking down the street, that puts them in great danger.